-offering of approximately \$151.8 million, assuming a public offering price of \$22.938 per share.
-We intend to use the net proceeds for preclinical and clinical development of our product candidates, basic research activities, development of novel technology platforms, and general corporate purposes, including capital expenditures and working capital.
-See "Use of Proceeds".
+offering of approximately \$111.4 million, assuming a public offering price of \$29.50 per share.
+We intend to use the net proceeds for preclinical and clinical development of our product candidates, basic research activities, development of novel technology platforms, and general corporate purposes, including capital expenditures, and working capital.
+See information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.

+"Use of Proceeds".